 Businesses are straining to find experts who can protect their data, computers and networks from an array of threats.

 To help meet that need, The University of Akron is offering a bachelor’s degree in computer information systems with a focus in cybersecurity.

-We were the first public university in Ohio to offer a bachelor’s degree in computer information systems with a focus in cybersecurity.
-Officially launched in Fall 2017, it is among the first cybersecurity degree tracks in the U.S. to include courses in applied cryptography (the science of encrypting messages), which are typically offered at the graduate level.
+We were the first public university in Ohio to offer a bachelor’s degree in computer information systems with a focus in cybersecurity, and among the first cybersecurity degree tracks in the U.S. to include courses in applied cryptography (the science of encrypting messages), which are typically offered at the graduate level.